SenseLogic/LINGUI/README.md

 ### Installation

-Install the [DMD 2 compiler](https://dlang.org/download.html) appropriate to your system (Linux, Windows or macOS).
+Install the [DMD 2 compiler](https://dlang.org/download.html) (choosing the MinGW setup option on Windows).

 Then build the executable with the following command line :